parth2152012/murf-voice-agent-hackathon/README.md

 > Built using Murf Falcon – the consistently fastest TTS API

-A real-time conversational AI voice agent that demonstrates the power of Murf Falcon TTS combined with Deepgram ASR for natural, intelligent voice-driven interactions.
+A modern, interactive voice agent featuring a beautiful React frontend and powerful Python backend.
+Demonstrates the seamless integration of Murf Falcon TTS, Deepgram ASR, and Google Gemini AI for natural, intelligent conversations.

 ## 🏆 Hackathon Details